 George: Hey, check this out.
 I gotta give out Christmas presents to everyone down at Kruger, so I'm pulling a Whatley.
 (Gives a Christmas card to Jerry)

 Jerry: (Reading it) "A donation has been made in your name to the Human Fund." - What is that?

 Jerry: (Continuing reading) "The Human Fund.
 Money for people."

 George: What do you think?

 It was such a good scam that George's boss, Mr. Kruger gave George a company check for $20,000 to "The Human Fund".
 Later, the accounting department informed Kruger the charity doesn't exist, causing a chain of events that sees George to invite Kruger to his father's Festivus celebration.

 Seinfeld writer Jeff Schafer has said that the invention of the Human Fund was based on real life events.
 “Every year we would get a Christmas card from Castle Rock,” Schafer reported.
 Apparently, Castle Rock’s card also had the phrase, “A donation was made in your name…” Schafer actually used this phrase as the stimulus to write the Human Fund gag into “The Strike”.
 (From Festivus!
 The Book)

 Unlike a "Human Fund gift" we are giving you something fun and useful.
-Downloadable Human Fund cards!
+Downloadable and printable Human Fund cards!